haiwen/seafile-docs-ko/config/ccnet-conf.md

 PORT=10001

 [Client]
+# Start from version 3.1.2, this option is not used in Linux server and client.
+Unix socket is used instead.
-# Ccnet listens to this port on localhost for local clients' request (e.g. seahub website).
+# Ccnet listens to this port on localhost for internal RPC calls.
 # If it's been used by other services, ccnet and seafile would not be able to run.
 # If you want to run seafile client and server on the same machine, change this port for the client.
 PORT=13419